 It’s not even news that women and children leads AIDS activism in places like Botswana, except when it’s scanted.
 So, here’s a primer.

-Botswana has thriving heavy metal scene.
-They have their own original style also.
+Botswana has a thriving heavy metal scene.
+These metal heads have their own specific style too.

 Botswana's been governed by the same party since independence in 1966.
 There's no crisis of democracy in Botswana.